-By working together with social entrepreneur Romana ButiQ in Romania, IKEA is creating job opportunities for the Roma population.
+By working together with social entrepreneur Mesteshukar ButiQ in Romania, IKEA is contributing to creating job opportunities for the Roma communities.
 Traditional handicraft made in wood and wicker is featured in the upcoming collection VÄLGÖRANDE.
-We talked to one of the IKEA designers behind the collection, Mikael Axelsson.
+We met IKEA designer Mikael Axelsson behind the collection to learn more about the process behind the collection.